openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Endpoint is the full etcd cluster client endpoint URL.
+<p>endpoint is the full etcd cluster client endpoint URL.
 For example:</p>
 <pre><code>https://etcd-client:2379
 </code></pre>
 <p>If the URL uses an HTTPS scheme, the TLS field is required.</p>